drovani/drovani.github.io/collections/_posts/2020/2020-12-18-The-Mandalorian-Season-Two.md

 - We just saw in the flashback that he used the sights on his helmet to fire the missile; but now he doesn't have his helmet.
 What if he needs to fire the missile?
 - The Replacements - I want to do a whole spoof take on using these townspeople as a replacement set of townspeople because the regular townspeople are on strike and the governor wants to carry out the season without dealing with regulars.
 - I bet it eats a bantha steed with all the explosives.
 - Acid spittle!
-I'll be that's miserable.
+I'll bet that's miserable.
 - Never believe it's dead on the first attempt.
 - I was definitely expecting an epic bass recorder hit when Mando came flying out of the krayt dragon.

 ## Chapter 10: Oh, the passenger / She rides and she rides

 - I have a unique idea for an opening shot - wide open dessert, the hero riding towards the camera on his steed, dust flowing behind him.
-- And hijinx ensure... that's how the plot was pitched.
+- And hijinx ensue... that's how the plot was pitched.
 - If this cargo is so damn precious, why isn't it strapped down?
 - So you're saying that through all the steering and banking, nothing fell, but a little hole in the wall and all of the cargo suddenly falls to the ground?
 - I find it hard to believe that this mother isn't FUCKING LIVID that there are missing eggs.
 There aren't enough in the tank to not notice that multiple are gone.